2023 Best Social Sciences Schools in Georgia

 The average amount in student loans that social sciences majors at UNG take out is $22,998.

-Covenant College ranked #9 on this year’s Best Social Sciences Schools in Georgia list.
-Covenant is a fairly small private not-for-profit school located in the rural area of Lookout Mountain.
+Covenant College landed the #9 spot in the 2023 rankings for the best social sciences programs.
+Covenant is a small private not-for-profit school located in the rural area of Lookout Mountain.

 University of West Georgia came in at #10 in this year’s edition of the Best Social Sciences Schools in Georgia ranking.
-Located in the fringe town of Carrollton, University of West Georgia is a public school with a large student population.
+Located in the town of Carrollton, University of West Georgia is a public school with a large student population.

 The average amount in student loans that social sciences majors at University of West Georgia take out is $27,037.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $178.